theochem/fanpy/docs/tutorial_calc_scripts.rst

                        [--save_chk SAVE_CHK] [--memory MEMORY]
                        [--filename FILENAME]

 where the arguments inside square brackets are optional.
-This script shares all of the keywords with :ref:`wfns_run_calc.py <script_run_calc>` with addition of two more keywords: :code:`--nspin NSPIN` and :code:`--filename FILENAME`.
+This script shares all of the keywords with :ref:`fanpy_run_calc <script_run_calc>` with addition of two more keywords:
+:code:`--nspin NSPIN` and :code:`--filename FILENAME`.
 The :code:`--nspin NSPIN` specifies the number of spin orbitals used in the system.
 This number must match the number of orbitals associated with the integrals (number of spatial orbitals times two).
 The :code:`--filename FILENAME` is the name of the script that will be produced.
 If it not provided then the script is printed onto the screen (:code:`STDOUT`).

-Though the functionality of this script is very close to the :ref:`wfns_run_calc.py
+Though the functionality of this script is very close to the :ref:`fanpy_run_calc
 <script_run_calc>`, this script can be used to produce a template.
-The template can be modified for
+The template can
+be modified for functionality that is not included in the scripts :ref:`fanpy_run_calc
+<script_run_calc>` and :ref:`fanpy_make_script
-functionality that is not included in the scripts :ref:`wfns_run_calc.py <script_run_calc>` and :ref:`wfns_make_script.py <script_make_script>`.
-For details on modifying the template script, see :ref:`How to make a script <tutorial_calc_code>`.
+<script_make_script>`.
+For details on modifying the template script, see
+:ref:`How to make a script <tutorial_calc_code>`.

 Following are some examples: